adityaupadhyaycoder/react-refresh/README.md

 - useState
 - useEffect
 - When ever  state variable change, React rerenders the component.
+- Always call hooks inside body of the function component.
+- Always put local state variable at the top.
+- Never create useState inside any condition if or else, function or for loop .

 # useEffect
 - Runs after the component renders
--
+- If no dependecy array => useEffect is called on every render
+- If dependecy array is empty = [] => useEffect is called on initial render(just once)
+- if dependecy array is [btnName] => useEffect is called everytime btnName updated

 # Conditional Rendering
 - show component based on conditions;

+# Point To Remember
-# When a state change that component rerender again, but dom is updated only for the changed element.
+- When a state change that component rerender again, but dom is updated only for the changed element.